mBLIP: Efficient Bootstrapping of Multilingual Vision-LLMs: Ablation

 \section{Ablation}

-We perform ablation experiments for the various components and design decisions for mBLIP, namely: 1) using our instruction mix compared to the `classic' setting used for BLIP-2 with only image-caption data (using the 2M Web CapFilt examples as training data), 2) using LoRA on (all) LLM matrices to better align the LLM to the visual input, and 3) using the warm-start where the projection between Q-Former and LLM is trained briefly in a preliminary stage before the full training.
-We use the zero-shot results on xGQA, XVNLI, xFlickrCo, and XM3600 for evaluation along with finetuned results on xGQA.
+We ablate the various components and design decisions for mBLIP, namely: 1) using our instruction mix compared to the `classic' setting used for BLIP-2 with only image-caption data (using the 2M Web CapFilt examples as training data) and compared to the instruction mix translated following the mT5 language distribution, 2) using LoRA on (all) LLM matrices to better align the LLM to the visual input, and 3) using the warm-start where the projection between Q-Former and LLM is trained briefly in a preliminary stage before the full re-alignment training.
+We use the zero-shot results on xGQA, XVNLI, and XM3600 for evaluation.
 Results are shown in Table~\ref{tab:res:ablation}.
+In \S\ref{sec:ablation:hallucination}, we provide an additional ablation that investigates the effect of adding the matching tasks to re-alignment mix, demonstrating their effectiveness in reducing hallucinations.
+In \S\ref{sec:ablation:finetune}, we consider the effect of our design choices on fine-tuned models (on xGQA).

-For zero-shot xGQA and XVNLI, results show that our final (complete) configuration achieves the best results.
-Not using LoRA or the full instruction task mix both lead to substantially worse performance.
-Additionally, using LoRA but only with image-captioning training yields a model that does not follow instructions but simply generates captions, making it useless for most tasks without additional finetuning.
-For image captioning, we again see that the warm-start and LoRA improve overall results; comparing the instruction-trained models to the caption-only models, we see that results are close\footnote{The caption+LoRA model failed for xFlickrCo in Russian for unknown reasons, dragging the average down, but other languages are competitive with the final configuration.}.
-While the task mix brings additional quality captions from MSCOCO and LLaVA in addition to the Web CapFilt examples, the model also has to learn the other tasks; the ablation shows that including the other tasks does not harm the captioning abilities of the model and in fact might even slightly improve them overall.
-Finally, unlike \citet{dai_instructblip_2023} who report that instruction tuning helps with finetuning, we see that results on xGQA are quite close in our experiments; even the caption+LoRA setting, which fails at zero-shot xGQA, can achieve competitive results after finetuning.
-This suggests that if sufficient data for finetuning is available then the more `complex' alignment approach with task mixtures and LoRA adds little value over the simple approach of training the Q-Former only with captions as in BLIP-2.\footnote{LoRA during \textit{finetuning} is, however, necessary for best results there.}
+\paragraph{Design \& Training:} For zero-shot xGQA and XVNLI, our complete mBLIP configuration yields the best performance.
+Not using LoRA (i.e., preventing any updates to the LLM) as well as training only on image captioning (compared to the full instruction task mix) both lead to substantially worse performance.
+Moreover, training (with LoRA) only for image captioning results in a model that does not follow instructions but merely generates captions, making it (zero-shot) useless for other tasks, barring task-specific fine-tuning.
+For image captioning, both the warm-start and LoRA fine-tuning boost the performance.
+Unsurprisingly, the re-alignment on captioning alone yields similar or slightly better captioning performance compared to re-alignment based on the full task mix (i.e., other tasks in the mix do not contribute to captioning ability of mBLIP).
+While the task mix brings additional quality captions from MSCOCO and LLaVA (in addition to the Web CapFilt examples), the model also has to learn the other tasks; Importantly, the ablation shows that including other tasks to re-alignment training does not harm the captioning abilities of the model.